A view of the refectory pre-renovation

 The kitchen is getting a fresh coat of paint in the areas that won’t be covered by cabinets

-The floor surface is leveled (a surprisingly labor-intensive job!) and ready for the new poured epoxy flooring March 31st.
+The floor surface is leveled (a surprisingly labor-intensive job!) and ready for the new poured epoxy flooring.

 Christ broke down the dividing wall between us … and JMJ did the same for the dividing wall between pantry and kitchen!
 A new counter island will take its place.